conduktor/conduktor-docs/src/pages/changelog/Console-1.36.0.md

 - The JSON view of a message in a topic now displays negative numbers and numbers in scientific notation correctly.
 - Kafka Connect clusters are no longer visible to users who do not have permission on any of their connectors.
 - Error messages are now more informative when attempting to create a service account on a resource for which the caller lacks permission.
+- Resolve case sensitivity issue with email addresses in the application group payload that causes mismatches in RBAC configuration.